Molly O'Neill

-Molly O'Neill (9 Oct 1952, Columbus, Ohio - 16 Jun 2019) was an American food writer, cookbook author, and journalist, perhaps best known for her food column in the New York Times Sunday Magazine and Style section throughout the 1990s.
+Molly O'Neill (October 9, 1952 - June 16, 2019) was an American food writer, cookbook author, and journalist, perhaps best known for her food column in The New York Times Sunday Magazine and Style section throughout the 1990s.

-Molly O'Neill was born and grew up in Columbus, Ohio, the only girl in a family with five brothers born to Charles and Virginia O'Neill.
+O'Neill was born and grew up in Columbus, Ohio, the only girl in a family with five brothers born to Charles and Virginia O'Neill.
 In her 2006 memoir, she describes the family's strong interest in baseball.
 Her father had been a minor league pitcher before working for North American Aviation and later running an excavation business.
-Her younger brother Paul O'Neill, became an outfielder for the Cincinnati Reds and the New York Yankees.
+Her younger brother Paul O'Neill became an outfielder for the Cincinnati Reds and the New York Yankees.

 Molly's early exposure to cooking came from making dinner for her brothers, at times surreptitiously to circumvent "healthier" dinners left for the children by their mother.

-O'Neill earned a bachelor's degree from Denison University in Granville, Ohio, and then moved to Northampton, Massachusetts where she and eight other women opened a feminist cooperative restaurant.
+O'Neill earned a bachelor's degree from Denison University in Granville, Ohio.
+She then moved to Northampton, Massachusetts where she and eight other women opened a feminist cooperative restaurant.
 She studied cooking formally for eight weeks at l'École de Cuisine La Varenne, one of the first cooking schools in Paris to offer instruction in both English and French.
-After moving to an Italian restaurant in Boston, Ciro & Sal's, she was recognized by Boston Magazine as best female chef in 1982.
+After moving to Ciro & Sal's, an Italian restaurant in Boston, O'Neill was recognized by Boston magazine as best female chef in 1982.

-O'Neill wrote articles on food for The Boston Globe and Boston magazine, and in 1985 was hired by Donald Forst to write for New York Newsday.
+O'Neill wrote articles on food for The Boston Globe and Boston magazine.
+She was hired by Donald Forst in 1985 to write for New York Newsday.
 In 1990, she moved to the New York Times, where she wrote a food column for their Sunday Magazine and Style section for a decade.
 During that time, she published a number of influential articles, including a widely read piece noting that salsa had displaced ketchup as the most popular condiment in the United States, and exploring the cultural implications of that fact.

 For many years, O'Neill lived in Rensselaerville, New York, where she hosted students for summer writing workshops as part of a program she founded called CookNScribble.
 She moved back to New York City as her health declined.

 In July 2016, O'Neill experienced liver failure.
 In October 2016, she received a liver transplant, but it was later discovered that her original liver had had cancerous cells that had metastasized to her adrenal glands.
-Her friend the writer Anne Lamott organized a fundraiser to help cover the costs of her medical care.
+Her friend, writer Anne Lamott, organized a fundraiser to help cover her medical costs.
 O'Neill died of complications of metastatic cancer in June 2019.